Priti Pandurangan

 — Patrick Geddes

-A dérive, as defined by Guy Debord, is an unplanned journey through an urban environment in which the participants set aside their everyday behaviors and let themselves be freely drawn to various attractions and encounters they find on their way.
-A practice originating from the Situationist movement, dérives are intended to study how a place affects the emotions and behaviors of an individual (also known as psychogeography).
+A dérive, as conceptualised by Guy Debord [1], is an unplanned journey through the urban environment wherein the participants set aside their everyday behaviours and allow themselves be spontaneously drawn to various attractions and chance encounters along their way.
+A practice originating from the Situationist movement, dérives are intended to study how a place affects the emotions and behaviours of an individual (also known as psychogeography).

-In the spirit of dérive, I walked through various popular landmarks in Bengaluru and captured the moods and emotions of the place while letting go of any preconceived notions.
-This project attempts to capture my encounter with people and places, what I saw and what I felt.
+In the spirit of dérive, I walked through various neighborhoods of Bengaluru in an attempt to capture the moods and emotions of the place.
+I document my interactions with both people and places, reflecting on what I observed and the emotions I experienced along the way.